-It was the Summer of 1974 and I planning a teenage whistle stop railway adventure.
-I was due to have my interview with British Rail Engineering at Crewe Works in 4 weeks time but I had time on my hands.
+It was the Summer of 1974.
+I was aged 16 and planning a railway adventure.
+My interview with British Rail Engineering at Crewe Works was in 4 weeks time but had time on my hands.
 I decided to buy a London Midland Region Railrover ticket.
 This ticket allowed unlimited travel over the London Midland Region for a whole week (see map below) In those days I lived in Stevenage, Hertfordshire on the Eastern Region served by trains to and from Kings Cross.
 As this station was not covered by my Railrover, I had to also pay for a ticket to London.
 Find out more about these suburban lines here.

 The aim was to use Euston as a starting point each day and return to London at night to stay with my Aunt and Uncle who lived in North London.
 Survival depended on British Rail cheese and pickle sandwiches which were not as bad as their reputation!
 My guide for the week was to be the newly issued British Railways first all system timetable.
 This replaced the 5 regional timetables.
 A rather weighty tome which I had to carry with me on my travels.
 A whopping 1347 pages long weighing 1.56Kg!
 It certainly didn’t fit in the pocket and practically filled my rucksack on its own.